mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 So if you had a Quickness od 1D6 +2, Intelligence of 2D6, and Willpower of 2D6+2, you would have a Edge Pool of 6 =  (1+2+2) + 3

-#### Composure (Willpower + Charisma)

-When the stress is running hot, the gamemaster can call for a test to see if you keep your cool.
-The gamemaster sets the threshold, and the player makes the roll to see if they stay engaged or start freaking out.
-Note that repeated exposure to certain types of situations reduces the need for Composure tests in those situations

-#### Judge Intentions (Willpower + Willpower)

-Sometimes you just need a roll to get a read on someone.
-The Judge Intentions test is just that.
-Once you’ve had enough time to get a read on someone (as judged by the gamemaster), you can make a roll to help fill in your basic attitude and feelings toward the target.
-Just remember that a good part of Mr. Johnson’s training is dedicated to getting you to trust them when you shouldn’t.

-#### Memory (Intelligence + Willpower)

-Most of us don’t remember our lives with one hundred percent clarity.
-We’re influenced by the mood at the time we formed a memory, the current mood, the presence or absence of memorable stimuli, or even slight oddities in the details.
-Then you have the tricks our mind plays in distorting memories to make us the heroes of our own story, and things get really weird.
-When it’s time to make a withdrawal from the memory bank, the gamemaster sets a threshold based on the age and complexity of the information, and you can roll to determine whether or not you recall the information you want.
-It may be about remembering a face, recalling a critical piece of information, pulling up a detail from the past that will help you understand what’s happening in front of you right now, or some other mental feat.

-#### Lift/Carry (Body + Willpower)

-As any professional powerlifter or crossfit champ will tell you, it’s not all in the muscles.
-You need the will to persevere in order to pull that little extra bit for the big efforts.
-Whether it’s pulling a comrade out of danger or flipping a car to cover your getaway, this is going to be the roll when there’s a question on whether or not it can be done.
-Characters can lift `[(Strength x Strength) x 20]` pounds naturally; if they need to raise the weight over their head, the multiplier drops to 10.
-Making a Lift/Carry test increases your effective Strength by 1 per net hit.
-It also does 1 Stun damage, resisted by Body.
-The damage increase by +1 each combat round you continue holding or carrying the weight.

 ### Character Advancement